-Possession means actual care, custody, control or management of an object or substance.
+Possession means actual care, custody, control, or management of an object or substance.
 A student shall be considered in possession of any substance or object prohibited or regulated by this code if the substance or object is:

-- 1. On the student's person or in the student's personal property, including but not limited to the student's clothing, purse, telecommunications or electronic devices, book bag or briefcase; - 2.
-In any private vehicle used by the student for transportation to or from school or school-related activities, including but not limited to an automobile, truck, motorcycle or bicycle; or - 3.
+- 1. On the student's person or in the student's personal property, including but not limited to the student's clothing, purse, telecommunications or electronic devices, book bag or briefcase; - In any private vehicle used by the student for transportation to or from school or school-related activities, including but not limited to an automobile, truck, motorcycle, or bicycle; - 3.
+Telecommunications or electronic devices; or - 4.
 In any school property used by the student, including but not limited to a locker or a desk.